opencobra/cobratoolbox/docs/source/installation/compatMatrix.md

 ### Notes

+- Make sure to install the correct Tomlab version for your version of `macOS`.
+Please note that there is a different Tomlab installer for MATLAB `R2017a+`.
 - Only **actively** supported interfaces are evaluated for compatibility.
-- The `MATLAB` solver interface is compatible with all actively supported MATLAB versions.
+- The `matlab` solver interface is compatible with all actively supported MATLAB versions.
 - The interfaces `cplex_direct` and `tomlab_snopt` bear the same compatibility pattern as `tomlab_cplex`.
 - The interface `quadMinos` bears the same compatibility pattern as `dqqMinos`.
 - The interface `lindo_old` bears the same compatibility pattern as `lindo_legacy`.